-This alternative would reduce the visual impact of objects located in the boneyard by: 1) placing approximately 200 feet of berm seeded with natural vegetation along the crest of the northeast side of the hill, which will help screen seasonal boat and boat trailer storage, 2) concealing the Concessioner's gasoline storage tank by horizontally placing and screening the existing tank or burying a new tank in the same or a different location, and 3) for an interim period, painting the National Park Sevice building to blend in with the surrounding landscape with the intention of eventually removing or relocating the storage building.
-(See foldout entitled Elk Creek Boneyard Proposal.)
-The water tank would remain as currently provided under the existing General Management Plan for Curecanti.
+This alternative would reduce the visual impact of objects located in the boneyard by: 1) placing approximately 200 feet of berm seeded with natural vegetation along the crest of the northeast side of the hill, which will help screen seasonal boat and boat trailer storage, 2) concealing the Concessioner's gasoline storage tank by horizontally placing and screening the existing tank or burying a new tank in the same or a different location, and 3) for an interim period, painting the National Park Sevice building to blend in with the impact of structures and other objects on the boneyard hill would be increased.
+Visual impacts could be at least partially mitigated through extensive berming, the planting of screening vegetation and by painting the buildings in a manner so as to blend in with the surrounding landscape for at least part of the year.